small-logo

 • directs, determines, or has substantial influence over important decisions made by the Reporting Company (i.e., sale or other transfer of principal assets, reorganization, dissolution, merger, major expenditures or investments, issuances of any equity, incurrence of any significant debt, approval of the operating budget, selection or termination of business lines or ventures or geographic focus, compensation schemes and incentive programs for senior officers, entering into or terminating significant contracts, or amendments of any substantial governance documents).

-• a minor child, as defined under the law of the State or Indian tribe in which a Reporting Company is created or registered, provided the Reporting Company reports the required information of a parent or legal guardian of the minor child;
+• a minor child, as defined under the law of the State or Indian tribe in which a Reporting Company is first registered, provided the Reporting Company reports the required information of a parent or legal guardian of the minor child;

 • an individual acting as a nominee, intermediary, custodian, or agent on behalf of another individual;